Clinic News

 Clinic Featured on Southern California Public Radio

 The Clinic and its work on the Baze lethal injection case, as well as its work on behalf of Walter Rhone, was featured recently on Southern California Public Radio.
-To listen to the piece, click here.
+Read the full article.
 (01/08)

 Death Penalty Clinic Descends on D.C. for Snyder Argument